BookingBug/dev.bookingbug.com/docs/rest-api/queuing.md

 Before we dive into the APIs for the queue let's take a look at a typical use case example.

 Our famous Pet Store offers many services such as pet grooming, microchipping and walk-in health check.
 Customers can bring in their pets for a 30 minutes health check.
 There is only one staff at the pet store who will carry out this service.
-Customers report at the recepition desk, details of the customer are taken and joined the digital queue.
+Customers report at the reception desk, details of the customer are taken and joined the digital queue.

-This section is aimed for managining the queue via the APIs.
+This section is aimed for managing the queue via the APIs.
 You must be an administrator to perform all actions listed below.

 ## Listing queues